-The pandemic found many health professionals all over the world unprepared, nevertheless the majority of the dentists in our country were resourceful [11].
+The pandemic found many professionals all over the world unprepared, nevertheless a majority of the dentists in our country were resourceful [11].
 They triaged the patients, had a questionnaire about the pandemic, asked if their patients had been immunized, they often asked for the immunization certificate and some of them even refused to treat non-immunized patients.
-Nearly half of the dentists measured the patients' temperature, asked if they had flu-like symptoms and postponed the intervention if they had.
-Some asked for a negative COVID test.
-This suggests that a significant percentage of the dentists took all the precautions to work in a COVID-free environment, to protect their patients and themselves.
+Nearly a half of the dentists measured the patients' temperature, asked if they had flulike symptoms and postponed the intervention if they had.
+Some asked for negative COVID test.
+This suggests that a significant percentage of the dentists took all the precautions to work in a Covid-free environment, to protect their patients and themselves.